Armenia entry requirements for Netherlands passport holders

 Dutch passport holders can visit Armenia visa-free for up to 180 days per year.
 This has been the case since 2020, and it applies to tourism, business, and short-term stays.
 Just show up at the border with your passport and you're good to go.

 Your passport needs to be valid for the entire time you plan to stay in Armenia.
-Border officers at Zvartnots Airport in Yerevan check this at the passport control booth.
+Border officers at Zvartnots Airport check this at arrival.
+If your passport expires within 6 months, you may still enter as long as it covers your stay — airlines sometimes ask for 6 months validity, so check with your carrier.

 Required